v-poc/vui-vc-next/README.md

 - More UI components WIP.
 - Currently JavaScript version only, will provide TypeScript codebase in next major version.
-- About project test, will provide unit and e2e test later.
+- About project test, will provide unit and e2e test in next major version.

 ### Usage